openzipkin/zipkin/zipkin-server/README.md

 ### Elasticsearch Storage
-Zipkin's [Elasticsearch storage component](../zipkin-storage/elasticsearch) supports versions 2-6.x and applies when `STORAGE_TYPE` is set to `elasticsearch`
+Zipkin's [Elasticsearch storage component](../zipkin-storage/elasticsearch) supports versions 5-7.x and applies when `STORAGE_TYPE` is set to `elasticsearch`

 The following apply when `STORAGE_TYPE` is set to `elasticsearch`:

     * `ES_HOSTS`: A comma separated list of elasticsearch base urls to connect to ex. http://host:9200.
                   Defaults to "http://localhost:9200".
-    * `ES_PIPELINE`: Only valid when the destination is Elasticsearch 5+.
-Indicates the ingest pipeline used before spans are indexed.
+    * `ES_PIPELINE`: Indicates the ingest pipeline used before spans are indexed.
 No default.
     * `ES_TIMEOUT`: Controls the connect, read and write socket timeouts (in milliseconds) for Elasticsearch Api.
 Defaults to 10000 (10 seconds)
     * `ES_MAX_REQUESTS`: Only valid when the transport is http.
 Sets maximum in-flight requests from